edgexfoundry/edgex-docs/docs_src/getting-started/native/Ch-BuildRunOnLinuxDistro.md

 !!!
 Warning
     Depending on the amount of memory your system has, building the services in `edgex-go` can take several minutes.

+!!!
+Note
+    Building the services in edgex-go folder will actually build some of the services (such as the security services) not used in this guide, but issuing a single command is the easiest way to build the services needed without having to build services one by one.

 ### Build the Virtual Device Service